What are whistleblowers protected from?

 - A violation of law, rule, or regulation

 - A substantial and specific danger to public health or safety

 Disclosures of information by a contractor employee are protected if the disclosure involves a substantial violation of law related to a contract (including the competition for, or negotiation of, a contract).

 Where Can You Report a Whistleblower Complaint or Complaint of Whistleblower Retaliation?

-Employees have many lawful options for reporting whistleblower complaints, including to management officials, the OIG, and the Office of Special Counsel (OSC).
-For disclosures involving classified national security information or other information protected from public release by law, whistleblowers must use confidential channels such as the OIG or the OSC.
-Complaints of retaliation can be reported to the OIG, OSC, or any other employee designated by the agency head to receive such disclosures.
+Federal employees have many lawful options for reporting whistleblower complaints, including to management officials, the OIG, and the Office of Special Counsel (OSC).
+Contractor employees may report whistleblower complaints to an authorized FTC official (including management officials or the OIG), an authorized DOJ official, or a Member of Congress.
+For disclosures involving classified national security information or other information protected from public release by law, whistleblowers must use confidential channels such as the OIG.

 What Is the Office of Special Counsel?